SlugPath/SlugPath/README.md

 1. Run `npm clean install` to download required dependencies
 2. Run `npm run prepare` to download Git Hooks (formatting and linting)

+- To add your own Git Hooks that do not involve formatting or linting refer to the following link: [Husky](https://typicode.github.io/husky/).

 3. Open your .env file (create one if needed) and paste `POSTGRES_PRISMA_URL="postgresql://postgres:postgres@localhost:5432/dev"` into it.
 This is for connecting to the Postgres database within the docker container.
 4. Run `docker-compose up -d` to start the docker container.
 Make sure Docker is open.
 5. Run `npx prisma migrate dev --name init` and then `npx prisma db seed` to seed the database.